 - 1965: NASA's Mariner 4 sends back 22 photos of Mars, the world's first close-up photos of a planet beyond Earth.

 - 1976: Viking 1 and 2 land on the surface of Mars.

 - 1997: Mars Pathfinder lands and dispatches Sojourner, the first wheeled rover to explore the surface of another planet.

 - 2002: Mars Odyssey begins its mission to make global observations and find buried water ice on Mars.

-- 2004: Twin Mars Exploration Rovers named Spirit and Opportunity land on Mars and find the strongest evidence yet obtained that the Red Planet once had underground liquid water and water flowing on the surface.
+- 2004: Twin Mars Exploration Rovers named Spirit and Opportunity find strong evidence that Mars once had long-term liquid water on the surface.

-- 2006: Mars Reconnaissance Orbiter begins returning high-resolution images as it studies the history of water on Mars.
+- 2006: Mars Reconnaissance Orbiter begins returning high-resolution images as it studies the history of water on Mars and seasonal changes.

 - 2008: Phoenix finds signs of possible habitability, including the occasional presence of liquid water and potentially favorable soil chemistry.